So how did Michael and Nic Concepcion create a new ‘master kitchens’ experience?

 “This is his first commercial project in Manila since opening their satellite office, and we’re excited to build more with them,” shares Michael.

-Their close collaboration not only realizes the gleeful yet down-to-earth “master kitchens” character but also reinforces the idea that gourmet spaces like these is, above all, “a robust platform for cultural expression and discovery”—one that “gives people a sense of place.”
+Their close collaboration not only realizes the gleeful yet down-to-earth “master kitchens” character but also reinforces the idea that gourmet spaces like these are, above all, “a robust platform for cultural expression and discovery”—one that “gives people a sense of place.”

 And that’s just the beginning for this foodie epicenter